christianb93/openstack-labs/roles/neutron_server/README.md

 * we set the transport_url to allow neutron to talk to our RabbitMQ server
 * in the database section, define the connection string to connect to the neutron database
 * in the section keystone_authtoken, we make the usual changes
-* in the nova section, we provide the credentials for the nova user (!)
+* in the nova section, we provide the credentials for the nova user (!), which are used to inform Nova about the status changes (see above) using the Nova external events REST API
 * in the oslo_concurrency section, we set the path to the directory in which lock files are stored